How to recreate a vintage style kitchen

 To recreate this look, consider coloured units in a gloss or matt effect finish.
 Blue quartz and China blue are particularly flattering, as a subtle nod to the trend without overwhelming the room.
 These colours can either be applied to all of the units, or to a kitchen island to create a statement.

-Worktops should be bright and glossy; Aspen ice quartz will create a striking effect, while champagne ice in the same material will contribute to a consistent pastel effect throughout the room.
+For 1950s vintage kitchens, worktops should be bright and glossy; Aspen ice quartz will create a striking effect, while champagne ice in the same material will contribute to a consistent pastel effect throughout the room.

 Choose cooking appliances in shades of pastel to help keep the room consistently on trend.
 1950s style also focussed on modern and futuristic technology, so adding contemporary, technologically advanced cookers, microwaves and fridges will suit the room.

-Decorations and accessories are an easy way to bring the theme to the forefront.
+Decorations and accessories are an easy way to bring the vintage kitchen theme to the forefront.
 Retro posters for brands such as Coca Cola are iconic and instantly recognisable; pastel kitchen appliances are also a fun throwback, especially when showcased with electric whisks, standalone mixers, and baking equipment.

 Perhaps one of the most iconic looks from the 20th century is the interior design style of the 1970s.
 Intense colours can be found throughout the homes of this era, especially in the kitchen.